 6 Ways to Boost Hospital Throughput to Improve Patient Flow

-The COVID-19 pandemic has escalated the healthcare crisis in the United States and brought the issue to a head.
+In addition to reduced wait times, better quality care, and higher patient satisfaction, hospitals who invest in improving patient throughput and flow report a beneficial financial impact.
 By identifying and implementing effective strategies, care teams can streamline patient throughput from admission to discharge while ensuring patient safety and delivering high-quality care.
-This enhances efficiency and elevates patient and provider satisfaction while maintaining cost-effectiveness.

-HOSPITAL THROUGHPUT is the process of moving patients through the hospital system from admission to discharge.
-Evaluating hospital throughput determines how efficiently and effectively patients move through the system.
-It looks at the factors that enhance or inhibit patient flow.
+Hospital throughput is the process of moving patients through the hospital system from admission to discharge.
+Evaluating hospital throughput determines how efficiently and effectively patients move through the system and the factors that enhance or inhibit patient flow.

-PATIENT FLOW is the movement of patients throughout the facility, focusing on the specific resources and systems involved.
+Patient flow is the movement of patients through a facility, with a focus on the specific resources and systems involved.
 Hospital throughput and patient flow go hand in hand, and hospitals can maximize patient flow by improving throughput.

 What Factors Affect Patient Flow?